 UPDATE: The Daily Caller's Tucker Carlson has responded to the criticisms, and isn't giving ground.
 The Daily Caller, he points out, never specifically claimed that Steele himself visited the establishment.
 "How and why was RNC business conducted in a bondage-themed nightclub, and how and why were the nearly $2,000 in charges that resulted approved by RNC staff?"
 Carlson says that question remains unanswered.
 If the RNC would care to provide the information, he continues, The Daily Caller will publish it "immediately."

-"bondage-themed nightclub."
+The political blogosphere exploded early this morning with a report that RNC chairman Michael Steele blew committee money on a "bondage-themed nightclub."
 The Daily Caller broke the news in a story on Steele's lavish spending, noting that

 The RNC, though, contacted

 by the National Review, says these expenses were actually "a reimbursement made to a non-committee staffer," not Steele--who never knew about and was not at "the location in question."
 The RNC spokesman hit back at The Daily Caller, in fact, saying that "good reporting would make that distinction crystal clear."
 So what's actually going on here?
 The story's still emerging, but strong words are already zipping around the usual political blogging hubs.

 - The Daily Caller Is a Disgrace "Someone should take Tucker Carlson's bow tie and shove it down his throat," writes an irate Dan Riehl, prominent conservative blogger, "provided they can get the silver spoon out of his mouth long enough.
 The Daily Caller is his rag, after all."
 The publication leans right, and Riehl isn't happy with the mindless "backstabbing," though he says the record will be set straight "assuming actual journalists get involved."